-Earlier laser cutting machines were generally manually focused; today, many manufacturers have machines with automatic focus.
+Previously, laser cutting machines were primarily focused manually.
+However, today, many manufacturers offer machines with automatic focus.

 3.Automatic edge finding

-If the angle and origin of the sheet’s tilt can be sensed, the cutting process can be adjusted to fit the angle and position of the sheet, thus avoiding waste.
+As depicted in the illustration, when a sheet is placed on a table, if it’s angled, it can result in waste during the cutting process.
+However, if the tilt angle and origin of the sheet can be detected, the cutting process can be adjusted to match the angle and position of the sheet, thus reducing waste.

-When the auto-edge function is activated, the cutting head starts from point P and automatically measures three points on the two vertical sides of the sheet, P1, P2 and P3, and then automatically calculates the angle of inclination A and the origin of the sheet.
+To address this, a feature called “automatic edge finding” has been developed.
+When activated, the cutting head begins at point P and automatically detects three points on the two vertical sides of the sheet, P1, P2, and P3, and then calculates the inclination angle (A) and the origin of the sheet.

 4. Concentrated perforation

-Concentrated piercing, also known as pre-piercing, is a process that is not a function of the machine itself.
+Concentrated piercing, also referred to as pre-piercing, is a process that is separate from the machine’s functions.

-When laser cutting thicker plates, each contour of the cutting process undergoes two stages: piercing and cutting.
+When cutting thicker plates with a laser, each contour of the cutting process goes through two stages: piercing and cutting.

 Conventional process (point A perforation → cutting profile 1 → point B perforation → cutting profile 2 → …).

-The centralized perforation is all the perforation process on the entire steel sheet in advance of the centralized execution, and then go back to execute the cutting process.
+Centralized perforation involves performing the perforation process on the entire steel sheet in a centralized manner before proceeding with the cutting process.

 Concentrated piercing process (complete piercing of all contours → return to starting point → cut all contours).